Diksha-roy/node-file/nodejs.md

 Node.js is a powerful platform for building server-side applications using JavaScript.
 With its non-blocking I/O and event-driven architecture, it is ideal for building scalable and efficient applications.

-For more information, visit the official Node.js documentation.

- AD the above making necessary changes